hsnyder/EduVM/README.txt

 EVM: educational virtual machine

-32 bit int and float VM
-registers: [N] + SP + IP
-interactive mode plus compiler

 R must be a register name
-M must be a hardcoded memory address or a label
+M/L must be a hardcoded memory address or a label
 I must be an integer immediate or float immediate (with decimal)

 have the file format have a code and data segment, so it has a header, and the disassembler can be smart.

-stack can be set at compile time but default 10kB
+reserve some space for your stack with zeros, at the end of your data segment

 zeros N
 start

-stop
-nop
-syscall
-put	R
-fput	R

 (sput	M/L
 (get	R
 (fget	R
 (sget	M/L, R

-ld	R, M/L
-st	M/L, R
-cpy	R, R
-set	R, I
-fset	R, I

-push	R
-pop	R

-add	R, R
-sub	R, R
-mul	R, R
-div	R, R
+stop		terminate program
+nop		do nothing (no operation) put	R	print integer fput	R	print float

+ld	R, M/L	load data into register st	M/L, R	store data into memory cpy	R, R	copy register to another register set	R, I	set a register equal to an integer immediate value fset	R, I	set a register equal to a float immediate value

+add	R, R	integer addition (+=) sub	R, R	integer subtraction (-=) mul	R, R	integer multiplication (*=) div	R, R	integer division (/=)

-fadd	R, R
+fadd	R, R	float addition (+=)
-fsub	R, R
-fmul	R, R
-fdiv	R, R

-cvtfi	R, R
-cvtif	R, R
+fsub	R, R	float subtraction (-=) fmul	R, R	float multiplication (*=) fdiv	R, R	float division (/=)

+cvtfi	R	convert float to integer cvtif	R	convert integer to float

-not	R
+not	R	bitwise not
-lnot	R
+lnot	R	logical not
-and	R, R
+and	R, R	bitwise and
-or	R, R
+or	R, R	bitwise or
-xor	R, R
+xor	R, R	bitwise xor

-jp	R, M/L
-jpz	R, M/L
-jz	R, M/L
-jn	R, M/L
-jnz	R, M/L
-j	M/L
+jp	R, M/L	jump if register positive jpz	R, M/L	jump if register positive or zero jz	R, M/L	jump if register equals zero jn	R, M/L	jump if register negative jnz	R, M/L	jump if register negative or zero j	M/L	unconditional jump

+push	R	push register contents onto the stack pop	R	pop top of stack into register syscall		system call

+put and get instructions should just be shortcuts for syscalls 1 and 2 (with dtype indicated by a register arg)

+syscall convention:
+r1 holds syscall code, and holds return code on exit from syscall r2 onwards hold the arguments if there are more arguments that registers then the arguments are pushed onto the stack by the caller. the syscall examines the stack but doesn't pop these arguments